vLeov/grav-learn/pages/06.forms/02.forms/02.fields-available/docs.md

 ### Tel Field

-The `tel` field type is used to present a text input field that accepts a phone number, using the [tel HTML5 input](http://html5doctor.com/html5-forms-input-types/#input-tel).
+The `tel` field type is used to present a text input field that accepts a  number, using the [tel HTML5 input](http://html5doctor.com/html5-forms-input-types/#input-tel).

 Example:
 [prism classes="language-yaml line-numbers"]